-It is also important that low level concerns are recorded and reported correctly: these may form a wider context and therefore all staff are aware that even minor and low level concerns must be taken seriously, and reported to the Safeguarding Team.
 The Safeguarding Team additionally review pastoral notes and incidents to ensure that any low level safeguarding issues are considered.
 Once a low level concern has been reported, the Safeguarding Team will ensure that this is handled correctly, escalating if required.
+Low-level concerns will be reported to the same persons as set out above in relation to concerns and allegations that meet the harms test.
 This escalation will depend on the threat of harm, which is assessed frequently and robustly.
-If there are any doubts, the Safeguarding Team seeks advice from Social Services and BSCP.
+If there are any doubts, the Safeguarding Team seeks advice from Social Services and HSCP.